Sergeyir/HardProcessesLO/INSTALLATION_TUTORIAL.md

 ```

 ## FASTJET3

+FASTJET3 can be installed via some package managers (such as pacman, dnf, portage, etc.).
+If your system package manager doesn't have lhapdf repository you can follow instructions below.

 Install [swig](https://www.swig.org/) package first (it can be installed with package manager).
 After, download the source code from [here](https://fastjet.fr/).
 Place the .tar.gz file in $PACKAGE_PATH.
 After heading there run to extract files